prwhite/zwave.js/README.md

 * A focus on platforms beside Mac OS X.  Theoretically, using vanilla node.js, portable node.js modules, and web browsers for UI, this system will work on other OSs, but I'm not spending any effort on that right now.

+## Setup

+The first thing you want to do in a freshly-cloned repo is execute the following in a shell:

+    make npm

+That's it.
+Ideally, that will just work and grab the modules that zwave.js requires.

-## Usage
+## Application Usage

-Currently, the system is invoked as a normal node.js command:
+Currently, the system only provides one working integration test sample.
+This is invoked as a normal node.js command:

-    node zwave.js
+    node zwtestapp.js

-This will run zwave.js/index.js as the main application in node.

 For help, run:

     node zwave.js --help